dangmax/stock-price-analysis/stock_analyse_service.md

 - compare different models predict result,choose the better one
 - Now the crawl service and predict service is online,may change them to offline service,especially  we can use a timed task to crawl data every day
+- can predict tomorrow price with a window history info(e.g. week,month)